Mohsen-Bazmi/Vlerx.Pagination/README.md

   return DbContext.Users;
 }
 ```
-We want to paginate it as well as returning all the related pagination metadata.
+We want to paginate it as well as returning all the related pagination metadata `using Pagination;`.
 ```cs
 public PagedViewModel<Users> ListUsers(PageRequest request)
 {